 Masses of white flowers adorn these firethorn hedges in May-June.
 They are followed by abundant, bright-orange berries that persist from fall through late winter.
 The berries are bird-friendly, but the plants are a deterrent for deer and prowlers as the branches have many sharp thorns.
 Great for planting under windows or in areas where a hedge is desired for privacy or security.
 Firethorn Hedges are good to consider for flowering hedges.
 Flowers and berries are also wonderful in floral arrangements.

 Teton Firethorn is evergreen and hardy in USDA zones 6-9.

 Hedges with Unique Foliage

-Of course, hedges don’t have to flower to be unique and colorful.
+Of course, hedging plants don’t have to flower to be unique and colorful.
 There are some other great options to add interest without flowers.

-With stunning, dark foliage, Purple or Copper Beech is a real showstopper!
+With stunning, dark foliage, Purple or Copper Beech is a real showstopper for Ornamental hedges!
 It is easy to create a dramatic landscape when using the dark and luxurious purple leaves of this beech type.
 Spring growth is brilliant red, darkening to a rich purple through the summer.

 Purple Beech is deciduous and is hardy in USDA zones 5-8.